LoopieLLC/EnvInstallScript/README.md

 This will fix broken packages.

 If you have any errors that show up just let me know.
-There are some update issues with this distrubution and I can help you to fix them.
+You might have some pending updates in your cache that are locking the 'apt-get' command.
+This is an easy fix that involves a simple udate.

 To run this script you will need to create an empty file and copy and paste the scipt text into it.
 Next you need to create a directory in you "home" folder called bin.
 So the path should be /home/osboxes/bin (your username is osboxes on the virtual machine, and if you created a different user then change osboxes to your username).